bloovis/csup/guide/content/docs/gettingstarted/Searching-Your-Mail.md

 `id:123456789@example.com` is useful if you have a unique identifier for an email.

+### Saved searches

+You can save a search by pressing the `%` key in any search results mode.
+Then in subsequent searches, you can refer to the saved search by enclosing its name in `{}` brackets in the search query.
+For example, if you previously saved the search `from:joeblow@example.com` as `fromjb`, you can refer to that search as `{fromjb}` in subsequent searches.

 ### Even more advanced queries

 Play around with the search, and see the